knly/finch/README.md

 ## About this Project

-We developed the idea and core implementation of this project during the [CERN Webfest 2016](http://webfest.web.cern.ch).
+We developed the idea and implemented the core functionality of this project from scratch during the [CERN Webfest 2016](http://webfest.web.cern.ch).
 The CERN Webfest is an annual hackathon for the summer students at CERN in Geneva, Switzerland to develop science and humanitarian projects over a weekend.

 **Developers:**